react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating.md

 :::note

-On Android, React Navigation hooks into the hardware back button and automatically calls `goBack()` when the user presses it, so it behaves as expected.
+On Android, React Navigation calls `goBack()` automatically on hardware back button press or back gesture.

 :::

-Sometimes you need to go back _multiple_ screens at once.
+Sometimes you need to go back multiple screens at once.
 For example, if you're several screens deep in a stack and want to go back to the first screen.
 You have two options:

 - `navigation.popTo('Home')` - Go back to a specific screen (in this case, Home)
 - `navigation.popToTop()` - Go back to the first screen in the stack